RLinV1/Meal-Plan-Tracker/README.md

 ## Functionality
 A Meal Plan Tracker App that uses firebase to store data and user authentication.

-Backend is written in python and hosted on koyeb.
+Backend is written in python using Flask and hosted on koyeb.

 ## How To Use
 1. Sign up with email and password or with a google account and verify your email.